CAIOHOBORGHI/ChatBot/README.md

   ```
 2. Then you can set it all up with
   ```
-  docker-compose up
+  docker-compose up -d
   ```
+  - Notes
-<i>Note: Web and Worker containers will be restarted until RabbitMQ server container is ready for connections</i>
+    - Web and Worker containers will be restarted until RabbitMQ server container is ready for connections</i>
+    - If you´re running on Windows, you need to set COMPOSE_CONVERT_WINDOWS_PATHS=1

 3. Open your browser in http://localhost:4000
 4. Create your account